sadponyguerillaboy/everymac-scraper/README.md

 # everymac-scraper

-Python script that creates a `json` database of all items listed on everymac.
+Python script that creates a comprehensive `json` database of all items listed on everymac.
 Only to be used for ethical, archival, educational and non-commercial projects.
 Any other usage is not condoned.
 Everymac is already a free to use repository for the community resulting from countless hours of hard work.
 Be respectful.

 __Requirements:__
 ```